 All Hands Volunteers strongly believes in the untapped power of the individual when driven by a desire to make a difference.
 While some relief organizations utilize volunteers, more often than not they only engage pre-trained volunteers or those from their existing networks or memberships, while others charge a fee for volunteering.
 All Hands takes a unique approach and accepts spontaneous volunteers from any background or faith, providing on-the-job training free of charge.
 This broadens our capability to help those in distress, offers a transformative experience to those who serve with us, and brings a wider pool of skills to the relief effort.

 March 29, 2017 to Present / Las Lomas, Peru Widespread flooding and severe rains in Peru began intensifying towards the beginning of February 2017; this lead to landslides, floods, flashfloods and mud flows in 24 of the 25 affected regions.
-As flooding and heavy rainfall continues, 101 people have been killed to date and an estimated 950,000 people have been affected or displaced from…Learn More Apply Now
+An estimated 1.2M people have been impacted and 2457 schools damaged or destroyed.
+On 22 March, 2017, our immediate response team began assessing conditions…Learn More Apply Now

 Each volunteer has their own unique experience, but our programs have some basic similarities.